 It was an email, that I almost deleted, which contained a connection to the second item on my list.
-It was an advertisement from a website called LivingSocial that was offering a tour of 5 local brew pubs and included samples of each of their craft beers and a discussion session with their brew masters.
-Even better, it only cost me $20 which was a 60% discount….
-Err, I mean, Even better, because it is where I met Lisa and Stacy, a pair of true craft beer aficionados
+It was an advertisement from a website called LivingSocial that was offering a tour of five local brew pubs and included samples of each of their craft beers and a discussion session with their brew masters.
+Even better, it only cost me $20 which was a 60% discount!
+Err, I mean, even better, because it is where I met Lisa and Stacy, a pair of true craft beer aficionados

 Almost immediately I started to find groups and events on Craigslist and Meetup.com that catered to every item on my list.
-A year and a half after my break up, I connected with a fantastic woman on Match.com with similar interests in photography and cooking.
-Oh, in a couple of weeks, I’ll be attending our 2nd annual Live Draft party for my fantasy football league.
+A year and a half after my breakup, I connected with a fantastic woman on Match.com with similar interests in photography and cooking.
+Oh, in a couple of weeks, I’ll be attending our second annual live draft party for my fantasy football league.

 I know this was titled how to make new friends after 40, but I guess it doesn’t really matter how old or young you are.
 Go make a list and let the universe help you forge some new friendships.